roycetech/applescript-core/README.md

 * Session management
 * Configuration management
 * Common utilities for string, list, and dictionary.
-* Unit testing

-This project uses a monorepo approach for the project structure.
+This project uses a monorepo-like approach for the project structure.

 Demo(Images, Video Links, Live Demo Links)